kubedb/docs/docs/guides/clickhouse/monitoring/alerting.md

 ## Overview

-- **KubeDB** deploys ClickHouse with metrics exposed by a [JMX Exporter](https://github.com/prometheus/jmx_exporter) running as a **Java agent inside the `clickhouse` container itself** — not a separate sidecar container.
-KubeDB uses the JMX agent because the officially recognized ClickHouse exporter image does not yet expose metrics for the KRaft-mode versions KubeDB supports.
+- **KubeDB** deploys ClickHouse with metrics exposed by a [JMX Exporter](https://github.com/prometheus/jmx_exporter)-style Java agent running **inside the `clickhouse` container itself** on port `9363` — there is no separate exporter sidecar container, and only one container runs in the pod.
-- **ServiceMonitor** (named `{clickhouse-name}-stats`) is created automatically by KubeDB and tells Prometheus to scrape the JMX agent's HTTP endpoint every 10 seconds.
+- **ServiceMonitor** (named `{clickhouse-name}-stats`) is created automatically by KubeDB and tells Prometheus to scrape the metrics endpoint every 10 seconds.
 - **PrometheusRule** is created by the `clickhouse-alerts` chart and contains ClickHouse alert definitions grouped by concern: database health, provisioner, ops-manager, and KubeStash backup/restore.
 - **Prometheus Operator** evaluates every rule expression every 30 seconds and fires matching alerts to AlertManager.
 - **AlertManager** groups, inhibits, and silences alerts, then routes them to configured receivers (Slack, email, PagerDuty, webhook, etc.).
-- **Grafana** dashboards for ClickHouse are covered separately — see [Grafana Dashboard](grafana-dashboard.md) rather than duplicated here.

 ---